Murree

-Construction of the town was started in 1851 on the hills of Murree as a sanatorium for British troops.
+Construction of the town started in 1851 on the hills of Murree as a sanatorium for British troops.
 The permanent town of Murree was constructed in 1853 and a church was consecrated shortly thereafter.
 One main road was established, commonly referred to as "Mall Road".
-Murree was the headquarters of the colonial Government of the Punjab Province during the 1873–1875 summer; later the summer capital was moved to Shimla.
+Murree was the headquarters of the colonial Government of the Punjab Province during the 1873–1875 summer; the summer capital was moved to Shimla in 1876.

 Murree became a popular tourist station for British citizens of the British Raj.
 It is the birthplace of several prominent Britons including Bruce Bairnsfather, Francis Younghusband, Reginald Dyer and Joanna Kelley.
 During the colonial era, access to commercial establishments was restricted for non-Europeans.
 Such establishments included Lawrence College, Murree.

 Since the independence of Pakistan in 1947, Murree has retained its position as a popular hill station, noted for its pleasant summer weather.
 It is located close to the Islamabad–Rawalpindi metropolitan area from where it attracts huge number of tourists.
 The town also serves as a transit point for tourists visiting Azad Kashmir and Abbottabad.
 The town is noted for its Tudorbethan and neo-gothic architecture.
 The Government of Pakistan owns a summer retreat in Murree, where foreign dignitaries including heads of state often visit.